HaozheLiu-ST/HaozheLiu-ST.github.io/index.md

 ## Haozhe Liu

 He is currently working towards the MS degree in Computer Vision Institute  Shenzhen University (CS Rank 68 in USNews2020).
 He had published several papers on top-tier journals/conferences, including ICCV, IEEE trans on Image Processing, IEEE trans on Cybernetics, etc..
 He won First-Class Excellent Academic Scholarship in 2020 and China National Scholarship (Rate<0.02%, Rank 1 in College of Computer Science and Software Engineering, SZU) in 2021.
 Currently, he is a member (internship) of [Jarvis Lab](https://jarvislab.tencent.com/), Tencent and a visiting student at Norwegian Biometrics Laboratory, Norwegian University of Science and Technology (NTNU).
-His research interests include self-supervised learning and adversarial learning,  especially focus on their applications to computer vision.
+His research interests include regularization, self-supervised learning and adversarial learning,  especially focus on their applications to computer vision.
 He is looking for a Ph.D position (ML/CV-related, 22 Fall).
 Please email him if you are interested.
 (Oct.
 6, 2021)

 Email: liuhaozhe2019 AT email DOT szu DOT edu DOT cn   |  [Google Scholar Link](https://scholar.google.com/citations?user=QX51P54AAAAJ&hl=zh-CN)    |  [Github Page](https://haozheliu-st.github.io/)